keil4ni/recipe-analysis/README.md

 <iframe src = "assets/avg-minutes-per-rating.html" width = "800" height = "600" frameborder = "0"></iframe>

-After pivoting the table to find the average time for each rating, we see that one star ratings had the longest average time of about 99 minutes compared to any other rating.
-This is interesting as typically longer meals "should" in theory make better meals, however this data contradicts this sentiment as 3 star ratings had the least amount of time at about 87 minutes while 5 star ratings was near 94 minutes average.
+After pivoting the table to find the average time for each rating, we see that 1 star ratings had the longest average time of about 99 minutes compared to any other rating.
+This is interesting as typically longer meals "should" in theory make better meals, however this data contradicts this sentiment as 4 star ratings had the least amount of time of about 84 minutes on average while 5 star ratings took about 94 minutes on average.

 #### Number of Recipes based on Recipe Type (short/long) per Rating

 <iframe src = "assets/total-recipes-rating.html" width = "800" height = "600" frameborder = "0"></iframe>

 In this analysis, we looked at the count of recipes per rating depending on short or long recipes.
-We found that 5 star reciepes were the most common for both time scenarios.
+We found that 5 star recipes were the most common for both time scenarios.
 This could be because if the meal was not good people are less likely to rate the recipe.
 Furthermore, we can tell that there is a larger amount of long recipes that take over an hour to make compared to short recipes that take less than an hour.

 #### Average Number of Minutes based on Recipe Type (short/long) per Rating

 <iframe src = "assets/avg-minutes-recipe-type.html" width = "800" height = "600" frameborder = "0"></iframe>

-In this analysis we, we examined the distribution of the average minutes of each rating between short and long times.
-From this we see that the average amount of minutes for short ratings are about the same no matter which rating it is given, whereas the average minutes for longer recipes vary more.
+In this analysis, we examined the distribution of the average minutes of each rating between short and long cooking times.
+From this, we see that the average amount of minutes for short ratings are about the same no matter which rating it is given, whereas the average minutes for longer recipes vary more.

 ## Assessment of Missingness
 Not every recipe in the dataset has a rating, so it’s important to think about why some ratings are missing.